"No Fault" Car Accidents for Wisconsin Drivers Yield Surprising Results

 - There are a few exceptions to the prohibition against filing a lawsuit.
 They mainly focus on serious injuries and grave damages.

-Samster Konkel & Safran, S.C.’s knowledgeable attorneys can help you establish whether or not your case meets the requirements for opening a case in a “No Fault” state.
+Samster Konkel & Safran, S.C.’s attorneys have more than 10 decades of collective experience and can help you establish whether or not your case meets the requirements for opening a case in a “No Fault” state.

 When “At Fault” and “No Fault” Collide